MicrosoftDocs/dynamics365smb-docs/business-central/faqs-bank-reconciliation.md

 Bank reconciliation is a common accounting task where organizations review their bank account statements to identify transactions that should be registered in [!INCLUDE[prod_short](includes/prod_short.md)].
 For example, this task is used to identify periodic bank fees or small employee expenses.

 Bank reconciliation is typically a multi-step process.
 First, bank statements are imported into [!INCLUDE[prod_short](includes/prod_short.md)].
 Next, transactions are matched with ledger entries.
-Finally, new ledger entries are posted to reflect any residual transactions that were not previously known to your ledgers.
+Finally, new ledger entries are posted to reflect any residual transactions that weren't previously known to your ledgers.

 Copilot in [!INCLUDE[prod_short](includes/prod_short.md)] reduces the manual effort by matching more transactions and suggesting general ledger (G/L) accounts that you can post to.